-Thus, when well-known companies up and change their branding – whether that be their logos, packaging, or other aspects – it tends to be a bit surprising, considering that building a strong and identifiable brand is one of a company’s biggest investments in the first place.
-So, why do brands revamp?
-Well, there are a few key factors that come to mind.
-They do it to evolve with the market and stay relevant (this includes but is certainly not limited to practical concerns, such as the need for a logo to register well in any browsing device, particularly given the vast shift to mobile), to reflect an expansion in product or service categories, to limit negative associations with prior logos, and to reflect a merging of companies – just to name a few common reasons.
+A few key factors come to mind.
+For one thing, many companies opt to rebrand to evolve with the market and stay relevant; this includes but is certainly not limited to practical concerns, such as the need for a logo to register well on any browsing device, particularly given the vast shift to mobile.
+At the same time, branding is often tweaked or changed to reflect an expansion in product or service categories, to limit negative associations with prior logos, and to reflect a merging of companies.

 Such changes are certainly not unheard of.
 Consider a few examples: Pepsi has undergone changes 10 times since 1898.
 Six changes have come from Barbie since it launched its original logo in 1959.
 Five changes for Apple since 1976 – including a recent reversion to an older logo.
 Four changes for Microsoft since 1975.
 And in the past year or so, alone, we’ve seen a number of extremely well known brands re-brand.
 Instagram introduced a new logo (along with a new algorithmic timeline), the Metropolitan Museum of Art, MasterCard, Uber, and Netflix did, too.
 Since 1997, Google has updated its logo six times.